Updated: Nov 20

-Fatigue is/was definitely the hardest symptom for me to deal with.
+Fatigue after a concussion is definitely one of the hardest symptoms to deal with.
 I recently asked in a post on Instagram if you can get rid of one symptom, which one would it be?
 Around 70% responded: fatigue.
 There are a few things that help me when I have fatigue symptoms.
 I know it’s not a “real” concussion treatment but something I tried myself, so read further!

 1. Taking a cold shower